 A word to the wise – queen rearing (or any kind of increase) is all much easier during the spring flows / peak swarm season, and gets harder as hot dry summer weather emerges.
 So get out there and do it!
 You will learn a lot and you can make increase and requeen all of your production hives without spending $20-30 each for queens – and when you have more than you need I almost guarantee you can find homes for them if you are in a club.

-There are other ways to go about it but this routine has been working quite well for me this year, and with 2 sets of mating nucs you can keep it up as long as you have something to do with the 22 day old queens.
+There are other ways to go about it but this routine has been working quite well for me, and with 2 sets of mating nucs you can keep it up as long as you have something to do with the 22 day old queens.

 Moving from OK Queens to Great Queens – Discussion on Beesource Queen rearing forum.